nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Wed Mar 01 2023)
+### Joke of the day (Thu Mar 02 2023)
 <!-- joke -->
->Nobody doesn't like Sara Lee.
-Except Chuck Norris.
+>The truth will set you free.
+Unless Chuck Norris has you, in which case, forget it buddy!
 <!-- /joke -->

-*Last update: Wed, 01 Mar 2023 00:52:25 GMT*
+*Last update: Thu, 02 Mar 2023 00:50:36 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)